 Current Issue

-Each month, The Lace Ledger delivers a free digital issue directly to your inbox, filled with gothic culture storytelling without dilution or apology.
+Subscribe below to receive our free monthly digital issue directly to your inbox, filled with dark feminine storytelling without dilution or apology.

-Subscribers receive curated style, fashion, beauty, sensuality, music, art and cultural commentary, early access to monthly contests and giveaways, and the chance to vote on the products, artists and obsessions we feature next.
+Subscribers receive curated fashion, beauty, decor, sensuality, music, film, lit and cultural commentary, along with early access to monthly contests and giveaways and the chance to vote on the products, artists and obsessions we feature next.

 For free, subscribe below and/or read the full issue digitally here.